OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/SoftwareTesting.rst

 Another important feature of the boolean operators is that they utilize a form of evaluation known as short-circuit evaluation.
-In **short-circuit evaluation**, a boolean expression is evaluated from left to right, and the evaluation is discontinued as soon as the expression’s value can be determined, regardless of whether it contains additional operators and operands.
+In **short-circuit evaluation**, a boolean expression is evaluated from left to right, and the evaluation is discontinued as soon as the expression's value can be determined, regardless of whether it contains additional operators and operands.
 For example, in the expression